maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="data-in-basic-programs"></a>
 ## Data in BASIC programs

 The ultimate goal of any program is to manipulate data.
-In BASIC there are two forms of data: numbers and text, the latter more widely known as *strings*.
+In BASIC there are two forms of data: numbers and text, with the latter more widely known as *strings*.
 Most BASIC dialects have similar concepts of what numbers can be represented as and how to manipulate them.
 BASICs vary much more widely in the way they store and process strings.
 RetroBASIC attempts to support as many varieties of both numbers and strings as possible.

 Another key concept in most programming languages is the difference between a *constant* and a *variable*.
 Constants are data entered directly into the code, for instance, the number `100` or the string `"hello"`.
 Variables are names that are given to the location in memory where data is stored.
-As the terminology implies, the value of a variable can be changed, whereas constants cannot.
+As the terminology implies, the value of a variable can be changed, whereas constants cannot, at least while the program is running.

 The types, capabilities and syntax of constants and variables are fairly constant across dialects, although there are a few optional features found in later versions.
 RetroBASIC attempts to support as many of these variations as possible.

 <a name="numbers"></a>
 ### Numbers

-Most BASIC interpreters of the RetroBASIC era store numbers using the equivalent of a *single* type, also known as a *float*.
-Unless otherwise indicated, any variable will default to this type.
-Thus, the name `I` found in a program would refer to a variable with the name "I" that holds a numeric value, initially zero.
+Most BASIC interpreters of the RetroBASIC era store numbers using the equivalent of a *single* type, or what would normally be known as a "decimal number" or "floating point".
+Unless otherwise indicated, any value will default to this type.
+Thus, an `I` found in a program would refer to a variable with the name "I" that holds a numeric value, initially zero.
 The internal format used to store the value was chosen to balance the need to save memory while maximizing precision.
 Microcomputers generally used 32-bit or 40-bit numeric formats, as larger formats would use up too much of the extremely limited memory available in these machines.
 Mainframe and minicomputer dialects generally used that platform's "natural" format, whatever that might be.

-Some dialects had a second number format, *integer*.
-Most notable among these are the later versions of Microsoft BASIC, so this feature is widely available in home computer dialects, though rarely used.
+Some dialects had a second number format, *integer*, or what would normally be called a "counting number" or "whole number".
+Later versions of Microsoft BASIC adding support for integers, so this feature is widely available in home computer dialects, though rarely used.
 MS used 16-bit values for integers, potentially saving considerable amounts of memory in programs with large numbers of numeric constants.
 To indicate that a variable should store the value in integer format, the percent sign, `%`, was added to the end of the variable name.
-So, `I` would store a value in the default format, normally a 40-bit floating point, while `I%` would store the value as a 16-bit integer.
+So, `I` would store a value in the default floating point format, normally a 40-bit value, while `I%` would store the value as a 16-bit integer.

 A few dialects also added a *double* format as well, once again led by Microsoft in their 12k Extended BASIC.
 These were indicated by adding the hash symbol, `#`, to the end of the variable name.
 In dialects that had doubles, it was common for the default internal format of the single to be smaller than normal and then have the programmer use doubles if more precision was required.
 For instance, on the Atari Microsoft BASIC, a single was 32 bits instead of the more typical 40, while a double was 64 bits.
 In most of these dialects, a single-precision value could be explicitly indicated by adding the bang, `!`, to the end of a variable name.
-As single was the default format for variables, the bang is almost never found in real-world programs.
+Single was the default format for variables, so the bang is almost never found in real-world programs.

+In MS dialects, the existing floating point code is used to perform all calculations, even those on integer values.
+If the result is being stored into an integer variable, the `INT` operator is applied to the result.
+That means 7/3 will result in 2 being stored.
+This allows them to support integer values without having to write a separate math library, which would be difficult given the very limited memory of the early machines where every byte counted.
+However, the required conversion back to integers means this code actually runs slower than using floating point.
+In some dialects, like BBC BASIC, an entirely separate all-integer math library is used for this purpose.
+This offers higher performance, sometimes significantly.

 RetroBASIC uses the 64-bit IEEE double format to store all numbers.
 This does not affect the programs; the extra precision is hidden within the system.
-The only difference is that when a calculation is stored in a variable, if that variable is declared as an integer, the `INT` operator is applied to the result.
-In MS dialects, the existing floating point code is used to perform the calculation and then it discards the fractional leftover, which allows them to implement these functions without adding new code to the already memory-limited machines.
-In some dialects, like BBC BASIC, an entirely separate math library is used for this purpose, which offers higher performance.
-RetroBASIC carries out all calculations using doubles, as performance and memory footprint are no longer issues.
+RetroBASIC carries out all calculations using doubles, as performance is no longer an issue.
+Like MS, it converts the resulting values to integer if the result is being stored in an integer variable.

 BASIC inputs and outputs numbers in decimal format, using the same formatting rules as C's "g" format.
 This means that large numbers and small fractions are output in exponent format, regardless of how they are input.
 For instance, if the program asks the user to type in a number and they type fifteen ones, when output that value will be rendered something like `1.11111E14`.
 For those dialects that supported doubles, numeric constants could be set to doubles by changing the E to a D.